lennijusten/biology-benchmarks/README.md

 # Biology benchmarks
-This project provides a flexible framework for evaluating Large Language Models (LLMs) on various benchmarks, with a focus on biology-related tasks.
+This project provides a flexible framework for evaluating Large Language Models (LLMs) on various multiple-choice benchmarks, with a focus on biology-related tasks.

 ## Supported benchmarks:
 * [GPQA](https://huggingface.co/datasets/Idavidrein/gpqa)